tursodatabase/libsql/testing/server/javascript/README.md

 # JavaScript PostgreSQL client acceptance tests

-These are JavaScript PostgreSQL client acceptance tests for the ChiselEdge server.
+These are JavaScript PostgreSQL client acceptance tests for the `sqld` server.

 ## Getting Started